xpitsm/pytorch-image-classifier/README.md

 ## Model

-The model is a custom ResNet-18 style convolutional neural network implemented in PyTorch.
+The model is a ResNet-18 style convolutional neural network implemented in PyTorch and trained from scratch.
 It is built from residual `BasicBlock` modules and adapted for six output classes.

 ## Attribution